RIVeR-Lab/river_website/content/authors/mark-zolotas/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Postdocs
+- Research Staff

 ---

 ## Biography

 Mark Zolotas received M.Eng. and Ph.D. degrees from the Department of Electrical and Electronic Engineering at Imperial College London, UK.
-He is currently a postdoctoral research associate in the Institute for Experiential Robotics at Northeastern University.
+He is currently a research scientist in the Institute for Experiential Robotics at Northeastern University.
 His research interests span the domains of mixed reality, shared control and machine learning for human-robot interaction.
 All of these topics coincide with his overarching ambition to advance assistive robotics through transparent and seamless user experiences.

 Fun fact: Mark went to the ER for a peanut stuck up his nose, aged 21.